weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

 22. On the **Active users** page, note that all the existing Microsoft 365 user accounts are the predefined users that were created in your tenant by your lab hosting provider.

-Select the **Refresh** icon on the menu bar to see all the on-premises user accounts that were migrated to the new accepted domain in Microsoft 365.
+    Select **Refresh** on the menu bar to see all the on-premises user accounts that were migrated to the new accepted domain in Microsoft 365.
     ‎